nathan-wallace/chart-components/README.md

 ## Acknowledgments
 - [Our World in Data](https://ourworldindata.org/) for providing comprehensive CO2 emissions data.
 - The open-source communities behind Chart.js, Tailwind CSS, and Webpack.

----

-Feel free to tweak this README to fit your personal style or add more sections like a "Screenshots" area if you have visuals to share.
-Replace `your-username` in the clone URL with your actual GitHub username!